Lexxrt/Dx37/README.md

 - *Disclaimer*

 > **This Tool Needs Batch Files To Be Enabled OR ELSE This Won't Work**
-> **This tool is for educational purposes only.
+> **.This tool is for educational purposes only.
 I am not responsible for any damage you cause**